MLB, PBATS & Song for Charlie

 Young athletes look up to you.
 Along with MLB, PBATS and Song for Charlie, you can help protect them from a deadly threat: fake prescription pills containing fentanyl.
 Nearly half of teens don't know the danger—your voice can change that.

-Perfect counterfeits of prescription pills are everywhere, and most are made with fentanyl
+Perfect counterfeits of prescription pills are everywhere, and most are made with deadly chemicals like fentanyl

-Fake pills are sold on social media, on campuses and on the streets
+They're sold on social media, on campuses and around town

 Athletes face unique pressures to perform and recover

-Young athletes are prime targets of fake pills due to sports injuries and stress
+Young athletes are prime targets due to sports injuries and stress

 Sample social post: